-- -how to repair a broken Commodore or Atari joystick after it has lost its fire power and movement control. -how to speed up joystick routines and how to program - A Taxing Situation Just in time for getting your tax records in order for the April 15 deadline, RUN will present Tax Records 64.
+-how to repair a broken Commodore or Atari joystick after it has lost its fire power and movement control. -how to speed up joystick routines and how to program a joystick routine into a game.

+A Taxing Situation Just in time for getting your tax records in order for the April 15 deadline, RUN will present Tax Records 64.
 Just load this program into your C-64, and tax day will be a lot easier, and perhaps cheaper, to face.